Quantization of the electromagnetic field

 Note: In the Euler-Lagrange field equations, $A_\mu$ and $\partial_\beta$ must be different indices because the field is a function of position, that is, $A_\mu = A_\mu(x^\beta)$.
 Thus, the field must be denoted with a different index compared to the position $x^\beta$ (after all, the $A_x$ component of the field is not just a function of $x$, nor is $A_y$ just a function of $y$!)

 But as soon as we start, uh-oh, we have a problem!
 The Lagrangian is written in terms of both $F_{\mu \nu}$ and $A_\mu$, but we want to find the field equations for $A_\mu$ specifically.
-Therefore, we want to first expand the Lagrangian to be explicitly written in terms of $A_\mu$:
+Therefore, we want to first expand the Lagrangian to be explicitly written in terms of $A_\mu$.
+This involves a bit of an extensive calculation, so let's do this step-by-step.

-Tip: Remember that we can raise and lower indices using the Minkowski metric for example $\eta^{\alpha \mu} A_\mu = A^\alpha$ and the Kronecker delta to relabel indices (but not raise or lower indices), for example $\delta_\nu^\mu A^\nu = A^\mu$.
+Tip: Remember that we can raise and lower indices using the Minkowski metric, for instance, $\eta^{\alpha \mu} A_\mu = A^\alpha$.
+Meanwhile, we can use the Kronecker delta to relabel indices (but not raise or lower indices), for example $\delta^\mu{}_\nu A^\nu = A^\mu$.

 Phew, that was a lot!
 Now, we can finally find the equations of motion.
 Remember the Euler-Lagrange equation for $A_\mu$ is given by: